dannyhope/uxbrighton/_posts/2014-10-14-ergonomics.md

 homepage: true
 ---

 October's UX Brighton brings you an evening of talks on ergonomics.
-Check back for speaker details and tickets.
+Speakers and tickets will be released closer to the event time.